matuteiglesias/journal/content/Dev/2025-04-27_Developed_Terra_AI_System_Blueprint.md

 ## 📅 2025-04-27 — Session: Developed Terra AI System Blueprint

 **🕒 08:50–09:20**
-**🏷️ Labels**: AI_Agents, Terra, Automation, Evolution, Integration
+**🏷️ Labels**: Ai_Agents, Terra, Automation, Evolution, Integration
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to develop a comprehensive blueprint for the Terra [[AI]] system, focusing on modular programming, [[automation]], and evolutionary growth.
+The goal of this session was to develop a comprehensive blueprint for the Terra [[AI]] system, focusing on modular programming, automation, and evolutionary growth.

 ### Key Activities
 - Outlined high-level methods for the DogfoodChampion, emphasizing modular programming for city navigation and daily reporting.
-- Developed a template for [[documentation]] and ecosystem mapping, prioritizing [[automation]] and high-leverage updates.
+- Developed a template for documentation and ecosystem mapping, prioritizing automation and high-leverage updates.
 - Conceptualized the organic evolution of Terra through daily agent outputs, fostering natural selection and historical memory.
 - Proposed the 'Terra Git City' concept, where daily artifacts are committed to a Git repository to encourage creativity and evolution.
 - Discussed leveraging [[AI]] systems for growth, emphasizing dynamic, self-evolving capabilities.